piotr-szuberski/contrail-windows-docs/doc/contrail_deployment/CAD_for_windows_design.md

 ## Configure_instances:
   * Some differences between Windows and non-Windows c-a-d workflows exist for this playbook:
     * Windows compute nodes need Windows-specific dependencies and particular features turned on/off. `install_software_Win32.yml` is responsible for that.
+This role makes following changes on Windows nodes:
+      * Installs following software:
+        * Windows-Containers
+        * NET-Framework-Features
+        * Hyper-V
+        * Non-Sucking Service Manager
+        * Docker
+        * MS Visual C++ Redistributable
+      * Sets these Windows features:
+        * ON:
+          * Test-Signing Mode - reason explained below
+        * OFF:
+          * WinNAT
+          * Windows Firewall
   * In the future, vRouter kernel module will be digitally signed, but for now, it uses self-signed certificates.
     To do that, Windows Test-Signing Mode must be enabled and reboot is done to apply the change.

 ## Install_openstack: